mikel-brostrom/Deep_Spammer_Detection_GCN/README.md

 * They have more edges (connections to different computers)
 * A high edge value associated to the nodes they are connected to (depicting the amount of bytes they transfer via email to their neighbours)
-* Each spammer has an associated trust value which is given by the server.
+* Each spammer has an high associated node value (depicting the level of certainty that it is a spammer).
 If the node is more likely to be a spammer then the value will be closer to 1.

 Non-spammers have the opposite characteristics

 ## The network

-We use a stack of spline convolutions with exponential ReLU and dropout for regulaization.
+We use a stack of spline convolutions with exponential ReLU and dropout for regularization.
 The metric used is nll_loss which can be used for classification of arbitrary classes.